aniketatgithub/H410m-Rx-580-Opencore-Hackintosh/README.md

 https://www.youtube.com/watch?v=j-Cm30I_DEw&t=156s
 https://www.youtube.com/watch?v=KV9AsF95QwU

-All ports , Apple services (iMessage , FaceTime , App Store) Works Perfectly .
-Remeber to change Serial Number of Plist otherwise your Apple ID may Get Blocked
+All ports and Apple services such as iMessage, FaceTime, and the App Store function flawlessly.
+However, it's crucial to change the Serial Number in the Plist to avoid potential issues with your Apple ID being blocked.
+You can generate a serial number through SM-BIOS, and for editing the Plist, use Proper Tree (Download link provided at the bottom).
-Serial number can be generated via SM-BIOS and Plist can be edited via Proper Tree (Donwload link LINKED DOWN AT BOTTOM )

-*I could not get my bluetooth,wifi working although ethernet port works like chram and you can stream audio via apps to phone then to earphones*
-- You can easily get it working by copying kexts to your kext folder inside OS folder .
+*While I couldn't successfully enable Bluetooth and Wi-Fi, the Ethernet port works smoothly, allowing for audio streaming from applications to your phone and then to earphones.* To resolve this, simply copy the necessary kexts to your kext folder inside the OS directory.

 Well Finally you can game in MAC OS:)